Nithanth/SAM2_analysis/README.md

 The evaluation pipeline relies on specific data formats prepared by scripts in the `data/data_scripts/` directory:

-* `code_degradation.py`: Samples images from a COCO dataset, downloads them and their annotations, renames them sequentially, and applies various image degradations.
+* `code_degradation.py`: (Optional first step) Samples images/annotations from a source dataset (e.g., COCO), downloads them, applies specified degradations, and organizes them into the `data/images/gt_img/` and `data/images/img_degraded/` structure.
-* `code_json.py`: Scans the prepared image/degradation folders and annotation files to generate the `degradation_map.json` file, which maps image IDs to their versions and ground truth masks (in RLE format).
+* `build_local_map.py`: Scans the `data/images/gt_img/` and `data/images/img_degraded/` directories to generate the crucial `data/degradation_map.json` file.
+It extracts image IDs, finds corresponding annotations, converts ground truth masks to RLE format, locates all degraded versions, and compiles the map. **This must be run after `code_degradation.py` or after manually placing the image/annotation files.**
+* `data_utils.py`: Provides utilities for validating the `degradation_map.json` and visualizing the data samples (original images, degraded versions, and ground truth masks).
+Useful for verifying the data preparation steps.

-See the `data/README.md` file for detailed instructions on how to prepare your own dataset using these scripts.
+Refer to the `data/README.md` file for detailed instructions on how to prepare your own dataset using these scripts.

 ## Project Structure